Player Spotlight9 min read

-in career prize money across 52 tournaments.
-Paula Josemaría Martín has won three Premier Padel Majors, won the season-ending Premier Padel Finals, and built a legacy as one of the most decorated Spanish women in the history of the sport — all before turning 30.
+in career prize money across 55 tournaments (as of April 2026).
+Paula Josemaría Martín has won three Premier Padel Majors, won the season-ending Premier Padel Finals, and built a legacy as one of the most decorated Spanish women in the history of the sport, all before turning 30.

 Career Earnings